AJResearchGroup/ormr/README.md

-`ormr` allows to install install Python packages, create a Conda environment and run Python scripts in any folder easily.
-Such as a system folder of a Singularity container.
+`ormr` allows to install install Python packages, create a Conda environment and run Python scripts in any folder easily, for example, in a system folder (`/opt/ormr`) of a Singularity container.

 ## Why not just use `reticulate`?